scarletquasar/GitGrabber.NET/README.md

 **Important:** This version (2.0.0) is a open alpha and does not have a Nuget package.
 Feel free to clone this project and reference in your solutions.

+## Testing

+GitGrabber.Tests will need a valid `githubConfig.json` (Github) credentials to work, you can execute all the tests after providing the needed informations.

 ## Todo

 - [ ] Make documentation